-Mount Kilimanjaro in Africa is a dormant volcano and has three volcanic cones.
+Mount Kilimanjaro in Tanzania is a dormant volcano and has three volcanic cones.
 These are Kibo, Mawenzi, and Shira.
 It is Africa’s highest mountain.
-Its summit is sixteen thousand one hundred feet from its base.
-It is nineteen thousand three hundred forty-one foot above sea level.
+Its summit is sixteen thousand one hundred feet from its base and it’s nineteen thousand three hundred forty-one foot above sea level.

 Some records on hiking Kilimanjaro include the fastest round-trip.
-The Swiss-Ecuadorian mount guide Karl Egloff did this.
-He did this in 2014.
+The Swiss-Ecuadorian mount guide Karl Egloff did this in 2014.
 He has a total time of six hours forty-two minutes and twenty-four seconds.
 The first female was Fernanda Maciel who was from Brazil.
 She had a record round-trip of ten hours and six minutes.
-Angela Vorobeva in 2015 was the oldest man who was eighty-five years old when he reached the summit in 2014.
+Angela Vorobeva is the oldest woman to reach the summit.
+She did it in 2015 at the grand old age of 86.
 The youngest was aged seven.
 This was a boy from Texas Montannah Kenney.

 If you are considering climbing Kilimanjaro, there are things to know before hiking Mount Kilimanjaro.
-These tips can help you plan for the great trek on Kilimanjaro.
-To prepare for Kilimanjaro just follow these tips.
+These tips can help you plan for a great trek on Kilimanjaro.

 The mountain is cold.
 As you gain elevation temperatures drop.
 You should bring clothing that is suitable for cold weather.
 During the day it is not so bad if the sun is shining.
 When it gets dark, you need a down jacket and a wool hat.
 When walking during the day a single layer is comfortable but when night comes, you have to have more layers.
 There will also be nights when the temperature falls below freezing.